MuthammalMahendiran/M2_Automatic-Robot-Car/0_Abstract/README.md

 This project involves the design and implementation of an  robot car.
 The main objective of this project is to move a car in all direction without the  need for human direction or any other  interaction.

 This implementation was done using a DC motor which rotate automatically.
 The commands are sent to the ATmega328 microcontroller  which serves as the main control of the robot car, as it controls the car movement.
-The implemented robot car was able to successfully detect.
+The implemented robot car was rotate successfully .

 ### COMMANDS: